itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

   * have a better sense of why one would choose to work in plaintext
   * understand key languages/softwares associated with writing in plaintext (Markdown, a text editor)
+  * have successfully set up a plaintext writing environment
   * be able to execute basic document conversion tasks (pandoc, LaTeX)
   * use Zotero to manage citations in plaintext (BibTeX)